NVC Foundation Continues to Assist Super Typhoon Karding-Hit Polillo Island

 After the storm, NVC was the first NGO to visit some parts the island such as Brgy.
 Bonifacio, Burdeos.
 In addition to serving Mingo Meals around the island, our Field Officer conducted site inspections.
 Fr.
 Bong and Sr. Zorina Zamora assisted her.

-We sent our Field Officer with Mingo Meals in a truck provided by Fr.
+Our Field Officer rode along with Mingo Meals in a truck provided by Fr.
 Bong to the shores of Quezon Province.
-From there, our Field Officer and the Mingo rode a banka to get to Polillo.
+From there, the trip to Polillo continued by banka.

 Above: Children flashed us big smiles when we gave them Mingo Meals after the storm.